nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The `fulldayname` field required to specify shifts are not case sensitive.
 * The start time and end time will be set to the default one (If it's a morning slot, then the period of shift is from 10:00 to 16:00; If it's an afternoon slot, then the period of shift is 16:00 to 22:00).
-* If no date input is provided, current week is taken as default.
+* If no date input is provided, the staff is added to the next occurrence of the provided shift.
-* If only one date input is provided, the shift added is to the next date that the shift is at.
-For instance, if the shift is on a 1/10/2021, a monday, with `da/2021-10-27` as input, the shift will be added to 1/10/2021.
+* If only one date input is provided, the staff next occurence of the provided shift *after the provided date*.
+For instance, if the shift is on a 1/10/2021, a Monday, with `da/2021-10-27` as input, the shift will be added to 1/10/2021.
 * If the shift is not in the period provided, the program will do nothing.

 Formats: